dipaksarkar/docs/docs/bouncify/staff/groups.md

 4. Click `Save`.

 ##  Delete a group
 You can delete a single group, or delete multiple groups at the same time using a bulk action.
-When you delete a group, it's temporary removed from `BouncifyPro`.
+When you delete a group, it's temporary removed from `Bouncify`.
 Deleted groups can be restored.

 **Steps:**